tiagolr/dconsole/README.md

 Bug reports and feedback are very welcomed.

-To contribute code make sure tests work by running tests/testFlash.bat, testNeko.bat, testWindows.bat Updating tests or write new ones if necessary, the goal is to make sure the console basic functionality is likely to be working on all targets.
+To contribute code make sure tests work by running tests/testFlash.bat, testNeko.bat and testWindows.bat.
+Update tests or write new ones if necessary, the goal is to make sure the console basic functionality is likely to be working on all targets.

 **Big thanks** to every one contributing to this project so far!